Windsor Gardens

 Windsor Gardens's population is slightly younger than the national pattern

-The median age in Windsor Gardens is 36 years, which is slightly lower than Greater Adelaide's average of 39 years and the Australian median of 38 years.
-Compared to Greater Adelaide, Windsor Gardens has a higher proportion of residents aged 35-44 (17.8%) but fewer residents aged 55-64 (9.4%).
-Between the 2016 and 2021 censuses, the percentage of residents aged 35-44 increased from 16.9% to 17.8%, while the percentage of those aged 0-4 decreased from 6.6% to 5.6%.
-By 2041, Windsor Gardens is projected to experience significant changes in its age composition, with the 45-54 age group expected to grow by 24% (an increase of 189 people), reaching a total of 987 from 797.
-Meanwhile, both the 5-14 and 35-44 age groups are projected to decrease in number.
+The median age in Windsor Gardens is 36, which is slightly below Greater Adelaide's average of 39 and also slightly below the Australian median of 38.
+Compared to Greater Adelaide, Windsor Gardens has a higher proportion of residents aged 35-44 (17.9%) but fewer residents aged 55-64 (9.3%).
+Between the 2016 and 2021 censuses, the proportion of residents aged 35-44 increased from 16.9% to 17.9%, while the proportion of those aged 0-4 decreased from 6.6% to 5.6%.
+By 2041, Windsor Gardens is projected to experience significant changes in its age composition.
+The 45-54 age group is expected to grow by 30%, increasing from 725 to 944 residents.
+Meanwhile, the 0-4 age group is projected to grow by 3%, adding only 10 residents.

 Frequently Asked Questions - Age